lgatto/TeachingMaterial/Advanved_data_manipulation.md

 Using RSQLite
 ===============================

-Here we will make use of the [Bioconductor](http://www.bioconductor.org) project to load and use a SQLite database.
+Here we will make use of the [Bioconductor](http://www.bioconductor.org) project to load and use an SQLite database.

 ```r